alba1735/tRNAgraph/docs/data_structure.md

 ### Clustering Results

-If `trnagraph cluster` has been run, dimensionality reduction coordinates are stored here (and usually mapped back to `obs` for plotting).
+If `trnagraph analyze cluster` has been run, dimensionality reduction coordinates are stored here (and usually mapped back to `obs` for plotting).

 - `sample_cluster_umap`: UMAP coordinates (n_samples x 2).
 - `group_cluster_umap`: Centroid UMAP coordinates for sample groups.